Federal Grant Programs

 You must complete a FAFSA each academic year in which you want to be considered for each of these grant programs.
 If you were selected for verification, this aid will not credit to your semester bill until the verification process is completed.

-Amount: Varies, depending on EFC and the number of hours enrolled
+Amount: Varies, depending on EFC as determined by the FAFSA and the number of hours enrolled

 Renewal Requirements: Maintain Satisfactory Academic Progress (SAP), complete a Renewal FAFSA each year and qualify based on the FAFSA results.

 State grant programs are available to residents of Texas (as defined by the Texas Higher Education Coordinating Board) who qualify on a need basis as demonstrated by the Free Application for Federal Student Aid (FAFSA).
 Currently, the only state grant program Baylor offers is the Tuition Equalization Grant (TEG).
 Students must complete the FAFSA each academic year to be considered for this grant.
 Baylor awards TEG on a first-come, first-served basis.
 State residents who are noncitizens can complete the TASFA to be considered for TEG on a first-come, first-served basis.

 Tuition Equalization Grant (TEG)